Glenn Haughton: Senior appointments

 In January 2014, Haughton was appointed academy sergeant major, one of the most senior warrant officer appointments in the British Army.

 In March 2015, he was appointed Army Sergeant Major, making him the most senior warrant officer/other ranks soldier in the British Army.
 As the Army Sergeant Major, he was the only soldier (and the first) to be a member of the Army Board.

 On 1 November 2018, Haughton was appointed as the first Senior Enlisted Advisor to the Chiefs of Staff Committee.
 Although he continues to serve as a warrant officer class 1 in this position, he was promoted to major on 31 July 2019.

+He left service in 2021 after being investigated for a breach of Values and Standards after allegedly becoming inappropriately involved with the wife of a junior non-commissioned officer who had approached him in his role as mental health champion.

 Personal life

 Haughton is married and has two children.
 He left Twitter after claiming 'poor mental health as a result of trolling' after being publicly challenged over his record.

-He was removed from post after having an affair with a Junior NCO's wife.